thepower/power-docs/docs/Community/01-testnet-flow.md

 [Learn what is a testnet in DCloud](../Maintain/01-testnets-intro.md).
 This guide will help you understand what ThePower Testnet is.

-### Step 2: Register the DNS
+### Step 2: IP addresses and DNS

-Register your DNS.
-ThePower will give you the third-level domain during the testnet campaign.
+You need to have a public IP address to take part in the testnet campaign.
+You can register a DNS for your server, if you want.
+The word "domain" will be used in the text below with the meaning of "domain", or of "IP address".

 ### Step 3: Download the node